Dedication, Thanks, Permissions

 Elizabeth May - a fearless defender of justice, the environment and the cause of women and leadership - who's generously shared her time and insight with both me and the students.
 Also Carolyn Bennett, Sharon Carstairs, Myrna Driedger, Sue Hammell, Lisa Raitt, Linda Reid and Denise Savoie, who are all ongoing sources of encouragement and guidance.

-There have been many others along the way who have offered invaluable help, and to them I say a big thank you: Nancy Peckford, National Executive Director, Equal Voice; the Women Voters Congress and the Vancouver Women’s Campaign School; Clare Beckton, Executive Director, Centre for Women in Politics and Public Leadership, Carlton University; The Honorable Sharon Carstairs, former Senator and co-writer of the book Dancing Backwards; Anne Giardini, Chancellor, Simon Fraser University for recognizing the value of Dancing Backwards and offering next steps, Willeen Keough, past Chair, Department of Gender, Sexuality, and Women's Studies, Simon Fraser University; Sandi Chan, who donated her time and talent to support me in Vancouver at events and for her designs for early Dancing Backwards postcards and materials; Jo-Ann Roberts, former CBC Radio host for conducting many interviews with me about my work, and who had the courage to step up to politics; Rebecca Hansen, DWtO contest winner, and creator of the short video, “What Would Your Country Look Like if There Were 75% Women in Government?”
+There have been many others along the way who have offered invaluable help, and to them I say a big thank you: Nancy Peckford, past National Executive Director, Equal Voice; the Women Voters Congress and the Vancouver Women’s Campaign School; Clare Beckton, Executive Director, Centre for Women in Politics and Public Leadership, Carlton University; The Honorable Sharon Carstairs, former Senator and co-writer of the book Dancing Backwards; Anne Giardini, Chancellor, Simon Fraser University for recognizing the value of Dancing Backwards and offering next steps, Willeen Keough, past Chair, Department of Gender, Sexuality, and Women's Studies, Simon Fraser University; Sandi Chan, who donated her time and talent to support me in Vancouver at events and for her designs for early Dancing Backwards postcards and materials; Jo-Ann Roberts, former CBC Radio host for conducting many interviews with me about my work, and who had the courage to step up to politics; Rebecca Hansen, DWtO contest winner, and creator of the short video, “What Would Your Country Look Like if There Were 75% Women in Government?”

-Kal Jones and April Butler at Pan Productions
+Video support from Kal Jones and April Butler at Pan Productions

 Pilot Program in Victoria Schools